Aloosha2/signal-processing-agh-pl/README.md

 # signal-processing-agh-pl
-Composition of my work during my time at agh
+Composition of my work during my time at agh.
+Split into different branches.